 Ram Nath Kovind, the President of India, also takes Raksha Bandhan as an opportunity to connect with children who are the future generations of India.
 Children from many schools participate and celebrate the festival with the president.
 He also expresses his thoughts on the day on social media and wish for everlasting brotherhood and safe society for women in the country.

 Last year, Nitish Kumar took Raksha Bandhan as an opportunity to connect with Mother Nature.
 In time, when pollution is taking heavy toll on human lives, it is trees that can save us from this man-made wrath.
-The politician tied a Rakhi around a tree and planted trees on Raksha Bandhan in 2024.
+The politician tied a Rakhi around a tree and planted trees on Raksha Bandhan.
 As trees are the perfect rescuers from any kind of health hazards, therefore, tying Rakhi to them and planting more trees around us is the best protection that we can ever ask for from nature.

 Venkaiah Naidu is another popular politician who celebrates Raksha Bandhan to strengthen political relations and spread the message of unity and brotherhood in the country.
 He is a Rakhi brother to External Affair Minister, Sushma Swaraj, who celebrates the festival of Raksha Bandhan every year with him.